Dermatology Practice Valuation: 2026 Benchmarks

-Industry fundamentals remain exceptionally strong: an aging population, increased awareness of skin health, and rising demand for both medical and aesthetic procedures continue to drive growth.
-Skin cancer remains the most common cancer in the U.S., with ~850,000 Mohs surgeries performed annually, while elective service lines such as injectables, laser treatments, and medspa offerings deliver high-margin, cash-pay revenue streams.
-Increased private equity interest in aesthetics has been a particular source of momentum.
+Industry fundamentals continue to support this momentum: an aging population, rising awareness of skin health, and growing demand for both medical and aesthetic procedures drive sustained growth.
+Skin cancer remains the most common cancer in the U.S., with approximately 850,000 Mohs surgeries performed annually, while elective service lines such as injectables, laser treatments, and medspa offerings deliver high-margin, cash-pay revenue streams.
+Increased private equity interest in aesthetics has been a particular source of momentum heading into 2026.

 Key Takeaways